MBSck/ppdmod/notes.md

 [x] Make tests for utils.py
 [x] Make all theta into named tuples to easily access their values [x] Rework fourier.py and implement tests
+[x] Make DataHandler get the priors from the components [x] Check readout of uvcoords from fits file
 ## Working-on-ATM
-[] Look through all of Fourier transform and check where the phase error comes from...
+[] Make ring component match priors together, so they are not bigger than outer radius and such [] Make CombinedModel have the right output for fitting [] Look through all of Fourier transform and check where the phase error comes from...
 Only in Phase?!
-[] Make ring component match priors together, so they are not bigger than outer radius and such [] Implement parameter length for parameter refactoring with mod params [] Implement fitting in DataHandler Class
+[] Implement parameter length for parameter refactoring with mod params
 ## To-Do
 [] Finish rework of model.py and implement tests
 [] Make tests that compare fluxes to real values (e.g., Jozsef's code see flux values)